Philadelphia Eagles coach Chip Kelly finally broken down and said quarterback Nick Foles would be his starter for the rest of the season.

 It took him long enough.

-Kelly’s offense has finally emerged with Foles under center, and the Michael Vick era in Philadelphia is seemingly over.
+Kelly’s offense has finally emerged with Foles under center, and the Michael Vick era in Philadelphia is seemingly coming to an end.

 Coach Kelly: Nick Foles will be our starter.